Contest is closed. Please check back for future opportunities.

 Write your 300-500 word essay answering the prompt question above.

-Email both your completed application and essay by the deadline noted above.
+Submit your application by the deadline noted above.

 NOTE: Any applications that are incomplete and/or fail to follow these submission instructions will not be considered.